CIS Procedures for Handling Violations of the User Agreement

 Level 3 - Major or repeated problems: If a student does not agree to have a letter sent to the Dean of Students describing a serious problem, or if a student repeats a serious problem after being warned and/or sanctioned, or if there is a major violation of the law or the user agreement, then CIS will normally: (a) impose necessary sanctions with respect to the use of college computer facilities and equipment; (b) immediately notify the Dean of Students; (c) file an honor case or refer the case to the Community Rights Sub-committee or other body as appropriate.
 If a threat of bodily harm is involved, Community Safety will be immediately notified.
 Any sanctions issued by CIS would remain in effect unless and until the Sub-Committee or the Dean’s Office directs that they should be lifted.
 Example: Someone reports that (what appears to be) a Reed student has e-mailed a harassing message.
 Upon investigation, CIS staff determine that the message did indeed come from a Reed student.
 CIS suspends the student’s e-mail and network access, reports the incident to Community Safety and the Dean of Students and — unless advised otherwise by Community Safety or the Dean’s Office –– files an honor case or submits the case to the Community Rights Sub-committee or the Honor Council for action.

-Level 2 - Serious or repeated problems: CIS staff and department heads will consult with the director of CIS before taking any action.
-If the director (and the associate director) are unavailable and the problem is time-critical, consultation should be made with the Dean of Faculty (in the case of faculty) or the person’s supervisor (in the case of staff).
+Level 2 - Serious or repeated problems: CIS staff and department heads will consult with the Chief Information Officer before taking any action.
+If the CIO (and the Deputy CIO) are unavailable and the problem is time-critical, consultation should be made with the Dean of Faculty (in the case of faculty) or the person’s supervisor (in the case of staff).
 Any action taken by CIS will be under the guidance of the Dean of Faculty or the person's supervisor, as appropriate.

-Level 3 - Major problems: The director of CIS and the appropriate officer of the college (Dean of Faculty for faculty, VP/Treasurer and/or director of Human Resources for staff) should be notified immediately.
+Level 3 - Major problems: The Chief Information Officer and the appropriate officer of the college (Dean of Faculty for faculty, VP/Treasurer and/or director of Human Resources for staff) should be notified immediately.
 If a law is broken or a threat of bodily harm is involved, others may be immediately notified as circumstances require.
 Any necessary action will be taken by the appropriate officer(s) of Reed College.